pampdhar/scripts/README.md

 ## set_shell.sh

-This script is a linux system setup script that combines all the major scripts described above and calls them.
+This script is a top level linux system setup script that combines all the major scripts described above and some others and calls them sequentially.
+Here's a list of a few scripts being invoked:
+- set_ssh_keys.sh
+- github_config.sh
+- get_agt_int.sh
+- get_powerlens.sh
+- install_orc3.sh

+Make sure to open the script and change/update the environment variables at the top before running the script.